Putting yourself forwards as a School Officer

 Printed Materials, such as flyers, posters, or business cards must adhere to all campaigning rules, such as those about being respectful.
 You are unable to use the UWS logo on your designs as this would breach copywrite legislation, but you may use the Students’ Union Logo and other assets from the Students’ Union.You must ensure that you have the right to use any other images or videos you use as part of your campaign.

 If you break the elections rules, you will be referred to the Deputy Returning Officer.
 If necessary an elections panel will be convened of students who are not known to you, and they will look at your case and decide on the consequences of you breaking the rules.
 These consequences may include being withdrawn from the election, confiscation of elections materials, or even being referred to further disciplinary proceedures if you are found to have broken the law or other university or union policies.
+If you have a complaint about another candidate please email elections@uwsunion.org.uk, clearly setting out which rule you feel has been broken, and any evidence you have to this effect.

 We are here to help you to campaign successfully for election.
 If you have any questions at any time you can email elections@uwsunion.org.uk.
 We have a full timetable of support sessions detailed below:

+You MUST attend this to be confirmed as a candidate.
 If you only attend one session - this should be it!
 We'll give you an introduction to the roles, explain all of the elections rules, and get you started thinking about your campaign.
 Candidates who do not attend a candidate briefing are not eligible to stand for election.
 This will be held on Wednesday 21st February 2pm - 4pm.

 Public Speaking and Confidence Building Sessions